shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 -   **Challenge 7: Maintaining Volunteer Engagement and Motivation**

 -   **Solution:** Create a positive and inclusive volunteer environment with clear roles, responsibilities, and opportunities for recognition.
 Offer training workshops and capacity-building opportunities.
-Organize social events and team-building activities to foster camaraderie.
+Organize social events and team-building activities to support camaraderie.

 **Additional Considerations:**